 But this year is shaping up, nationally, as politically volatile, and that could spill into New Hampshire.

-Sununu say he doubts the possibility, but former congressman and now GOP-state Sen. Jeb Bradley, who was swept in and out of Washington during wave elections, says history has taught him to respect the fact the power of forces no politician can control locally.
+Sununu say he doubts the possibility, but former congressman and now GOP-state Sen. Jeb Bradley, who was swept in and out of Washington during wave elections, says history has taught him to respect the power of forces no politician can control locally.

 “Every election, it’s never easy," Bradley said.
 "And there are things that happen in Washington that flavor it and that’s certainly going to be the case this fall.
 It’s never easy.”